tadea/coffee_collection_rails_js_app/README.md

   ```
 # Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/catherinism/family-friendly-travel-guide.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License